 The electronics industry could stand to implement more revenue management tactics but there are certain periods when it’s obvious that they are using some.
 The goal of these pricing strategies is often to increase demand for their products, as opposed to increasing margins and profitability.

-A comprehensive revenue management strategy would lower the price of televisions the other 362 days of the year which would likely increase sales volume pleasing both consumers, who enjoy lower prices, and retailers, who enjoy increased sales and greater margins.
+A comprehensive plan based on airline revenue management strategies to optimize every transaction could lower the price of televisions the other 362 days of the year which would likely increase sales volume pleasing both consumers, who enjoy lower prices, and retailers, who enjoy increased sales and greater margins.

 Entertainment Ticket Prices Missing an Opportunity

 Often times, concert venues and movie theatres struggle with the same issues as airlines and hotels: a limited number of tickets to sell, a timeline of when the tickets have to be sold by and the need to sell a minimum number of tickets to return a profit.
 However, other than charging more for certain seats or VIP packages, pricing remains stagnant.

 Other than matinee specials at some movie theatres, prices typically don’t change.
 This has to do with why so many movie showings are empty or only have a handful of viewers.
 In terms of concerts, other than tickets bought and then resold on third party sites like StubHub, concert seats remain the same price for the whole sales cycle; albeit seats closer to the stage are often more, they stay the same.

 Entertainment pricing could drastically benefit from implementing revenue and yield management strategies.
 Not so much for the rock star tours or long-awaited movie releases where price sensitivity is low but for the jazz clubs, theatres showing independent films or garage band performances at the local bar; places where price and demand fluctuate and venues and artists have to get creative to all return a profit.